hshutan/FlipDotDisplay_Clock1_SWv1/README.md

 # FlipDotDisplay_Clock1_SWv1
-This is an Arduino program, and more importantly a library I created that will drive a 45x7 flip dot sign with my custom controller PCB.
+This is an Arduino program, and more importantly, a library I created which will drive a 45x7 flip dot sign with my custom controller PCB.

 The Arduino program displays a simple clock on a 45x7 flip dot panel.
 Time is read from a connected IIC RTC.
 The code will quickly write minute changes, and then once per hour, fully re-write the display from scratch.